 New York already starts gearing up for the holiday season in the fall.
 Christmas markets return to the city as early as October, setting the mood for the most magical time of the year.
 Here’s where to find the best Christmas markets in NYC.

-Our Favorite Christmas Markets in NYC
+Holiday and Christmas Markets in NYC

 Is there a better way to get into the holiday spirit than grabbing a hot cup of cocoa and strolling through some of the best Christmas markets in New York?
 Booths with local crafts, savory treats, and hot specialty drinks are the most authentic environment to have a merry time and wrap up your gift shopping.
 Whether outdoor or indoor, New York is home to four major holiday markets and a good number of smaller winter bazaars.

-Tip: I just discovered a fun Christmas market walking tour that will take you to all four major holiday markets in New York!
+My tip: I just discovered a fun Christmas market walking tour that will take you to all four major holiday markets in New York!
 Read more about it here.

 Kicking off at the end of October, Bryant Park’s Winter Village opens the holiday market season in New York.
 Besides being the first to open, it’s also the longest-running, inviting visitors to explore their impressive array of booths all the way through New Year’s Day.